The Instagram bio often is treated as an afterthought—a line or two about your company you hastily fill out when creating your account.

 2. Use clickable tags to promote branded hashtags and sister accounts

-Pura Vida Bracelets, for example, uses a linked hashtag in their bio to promote their branded hashtag: #PuraVidaBracelets.
+Pura Vida Bracelets, for example, uses a clickable tag in its bio to promote the branded hashtag #PuraVidaBracelets.

 This actively encourages customers to create a new post, use the branded hashtag in their Instagram captions, and share photos of themselves wearing their bracelets.
-Branded hashtags are also searchable, which provides a variety of benefits:
+Branded hashtags are also searchable, which provides a variety of benefits, such as:

-- It makes it easier for Pura Vida to collect this content so they can reshare it.
+- making it easier for a brand to collect content and reshare it.

-- When users click on the hashtag, they’ll be taken to an entire feed of branded or user-generated content, which is a big win for their brand.
+- taking users who click on the hashtag to an entire feed of branded or user-generated content, which is a big win for the brand

-Similarly, you can tag other accounts to direct profile visitors to your other properties.
-If you have a sub-brand with a separate Instagram account or a partnership you want to highlight, you can mention it in your bio (i.e. “@username”) and it’ll appear in your bio as a link.
+Similarly, you can tag other accounts to direct profile visitors to your additional properties.
+If you have a sub-brand with a separate Instagram account or a partnership you want to highlight, you can mention it in your bio (i.e., “@username”) and it will appear as a link.

-Fashion Nova is a fantastic example of a brand that uses mention tagging well in their bio.
-They have separate Instagram profiles for their men's and plus-size sub-brands.
+Fashion Nova is a fantastic example of a brand that uses mention tagging well in its bio.
+It has separate Instagram profiles for its men’s and plus-size sub-brands.

-By tagging these accounts in their main profile, they ensure that they send users to the accounts with the content and products best suited for them.
+By tagging these accounts in its main profile, Fashion Nova ensures it sends users to the accounts with the content and products best suited to them.

 3. Include a call to action

 Featuring a call to action (CTA) in your bio’s copy can be a valuable addition.
-CTAs significantly increase the likelihood that users take the action you’re describing because they explain exactly what to do and how to do it.
+CTAs significantly increase the likelihood users will take the action you’re describing, because they explain exactly what to do and how to do it.